danielschlachta/vm/README.md

 to creating the above mentioned `br0` interface by hand which is beyond the scope of this document - and can vary between distributions.

-Otherwise, it is now time to configure the network **within** the emulator.
+It is now time to configure the network **within** the emulator.
 This is the slightly trickier part because it depends a bit on your environment and, of course, the guest os you have installed.

 The good news is that, if your computer gets configured automatically for internet access, for instance by a router or wlan hotspot, you are probably already done!
 The guest will receive the same treatment and that's all that is required.
-Otherwise, if you had to enter some settings manually you will have to replicate the same steps in the guest.
-If unsure, ask an expert/your service provider/network admin etc., you know the drill.
+If not, manually give it an ip address on the same subnet as your computer.

 For the sake of this document we will stick to the Guix example and assume that you are using the GNOME desktop.
 Log in, click somewhere